equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 5. Investigate the file for vulnerable packages (dependencies)
 6. Use Snyk Advisor to investigate vulnerable libraries - https://snyk.io/advisor/
 7. e.g. sanitize-html 1.4.2
-8. Give feedback to Juice-Shop about this library (Comment box)
+8. Give your feedback in "Customer Feedback" - use Comment box

 </code>